katporks/creative-coding/README.md

 ## santan-chain
 "santan-chain" is an interactive sandbox loosely based on one of the first creative coding examples by Qianqian.
-I added a randomized the range of colors to reflect that of the "santan" flowers in my childhood back yard.
+I added a randomized the range of colors/opacities to reflect that of the "santan" flowers in my childhood back yard.
 I added an `isTouching` state to have the petals be created when the touch event starts until it is let go.
-The leaves or stems within the randomized shades of green that I remember is created while there are no touch events adding nodes of leaves in moments of pause.
+The stems are randomized shades of green that tether every petal from a contant vertice in the center.
+The leaves are created while there are no touch events adding nodes of leaves in moments of stillness.

 These are screenshots of works sent to me by family and friends in the Philippines and in Vancouver: